 The previous year has caused several major changes in how people behave and make decisions regarding spending and making purchases.
 The pandemic, social distancing rules, closing retail stores, and lockdowns have all increased the presence of digital stores.
-Especially among smaller, local businesses that have relied on in-store purchases, they have had to adapt to the changing environment and build a strong digital presence.
+Especially among smaller, local businesses that have relied on in-store purchases, they have adapted to the changing environment and build a strong digital presence.

 This means that even locally-owned companies have to compete in a digital, unlimited market, with e-commerce companies of all shapes and sizes and from all over the globe.
-A small Sydney jewelry maker would have to set up shop on social media and their own site and make themselves known online, despite the presence of large and famous accessory stores.
+For example, a small Sydney jewelry maker would have to set up shop on social media and their own site and make themselves known online, despite large and famous accessory stores.
 To compete, companies have to adapt, innovate, and above all, do their shopping as seamlessly as possible.
 To simplify the purchasing process for your customers and inspire trust, here are a few ideas to keep in mind for your 2021 strategy!

 Use AI-powered chatbots

-Make sure that your chatbots can help your mobile commerce customers, too, since more people are using their phones today to make a purchase and interact with brands.
+Make sure that your chatbots can help your mobile commerce customers, too, since more people use their phones today to make a purchase and interact with brands.
 When your chatbot is available, customers can get help without delay and have all the guidance they need for a successful purchase.